Tommy-Long4358/Brain-Anomaly-Detection/README.md

-# Brain MRI Anomaly Detection with Convolutional Autoencoders
+# Unsupervised Brain MRI Anomaly Detection with Convolutional Autoencoders

 This project implements a convolutional autoencoder in TensorFlow/Keras that can detect anomalies such as tumors in brain MRI images.